Skip to main content Go to home page

 What is a tax reform scheme transaction?

-A tax reform scheme transaction is eligible for a duty exemption if:
+A tax reform scheme transaction that is a standard transaction is eligible for a duty exemption if:

 • the "entry interest" for the land to which the transaction relates (including any "further interest" in the land that was obtained and subject to duty) was a 100% interest; or